cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

   {{-edn-literals}} so that diagnostic notation can refer to named numbers that are specified in CDDL.
   Implemented, see {{enum-literals}} for an introduction.
+* Further proposals to improve the integration between CDDL and EDN are likely; see {{-mapkey}} for a work in progress.

 More explorative at this point: